-For some facilities, such as reprocessing plants and marine propulsion reactors, the concepts of “Units” and “Rated Output Power” are not applicable.
+For some facilities, such as fuel reprocessing facilities and marine propulsion reactors, the concepts of “Units” and “Rated Gross Output Power” may not be applicable.
 In such instances, an appropriate assignment of these two parameters will be negotiated and agreed at time of approving membership.

-The calculation of the Category 1 WANO Membership fee for units under construction and undergoing commissioning will be calculated as follows:
+The calculation of the category 1 WANO membership fee for units under construction and undergoing commissioning will be calculated as follows: